-- Hard Drive - Hard Drives are the storage area for all of your applications, files, operating systems, etc. Hard Drives are like file cabinets holding all kinds of files.
+- Hard Disk Drive (HDD) - Hard Drives are the storage area for all of your applications, files, operating systems, etc. Hard Drives are like file cabinets holding all kinds of files.
 Hard Drives are measured in Gigabytes and Terabytes usually.
-Typical sizes 128Gb, 256Gb, 512Gb, 1TB, etc. Hard Drives are also referred to as Solid State or Rotating Platters.
-Solid State Drives (SSD) have no moving parts, are lighter, and faster.
-Hard Disk Drives (HDD) have a disc or multiple discs that rotate and store data via magnetic media.
-They are slower, heavier, and require more power but they do offer a better recovery option for lost data.
+Typical sizes 512Gb, 1Tb, 2Tb, up to 16Tb.
+HDDs are physical disks that your computer will move to access data, thus resulting in a sometimes slower access speed.

 - I/O Ports - Input/Output Ports are for connecting devices to your computer.
 Ports can be integrated as part of the Motherboard or they can be inserted into the Motherboard.
-I/O ports include USB, Network, VGA, HDMI, DVI, Firewire, Serial, Parallel, etc.
+I/O ports include USB 2.0/3.0 type A or C, Network, VGA, HDMI, DVI, Firewire, Serial, Parallel, etc.

 - Monitor - The screen which allows you to see what’s happening with your computer.
 This is how you see the operating system, programs, data files, etc. Your computer can be on even when your monitor isn’t connected, powered on, or functional.
 The computer doesn’t require the display...it’s only for you.
 Monitor sizes are in inches measured diagonally.
 Typical sizes 13”, 15”, 24”, 27”, etc. Monitors connect to your computer via ports such as VGA, S-Video, DVI, HDMI, DisplayPort, etc.